dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 organization's energy in another direction when your systems invariably malfunction.
 If you've really stacked your chips right, then even when things go wrong, it won't matter much.
-You won't have lost too much steam, if you've been aiming for as many birds as you can with each stone.
+You won't have lost too much steam, if you've been aiming each stone for as many birds as possible.
 With orchestration, synergy is what you're looking for.
 How can you coordinate each facet, so that everything you do satsifies multiple objectives.
 Grandmaster chess players remain flexible with their available moves and even though each piece is backing up multiple pieces, it seems like they have a maximum number of available "safe" moves.
 In business and life, this means knowing how to design with redundancy and resilience in mind.